Communist Party of Quebec: Repression and resistance

-From the end of the Cold War to Perestroika
+PCQ founding and Cold War history

-In 1965, the Communist Party of Quebec was definitely established a political party under the laws of Quebec, under the chairmanship of Samuel Walsh.
+In 1965, the Communist Party of Quebec was established as a provincial political party under the laws of Quebec, under the chairmanship of Samuel Walsh.

 In 1973, the PCQ published a pamphlet calling for the creation of a mass federated party in Quebec and calling on unions to take the lead in this process.
 Quebec then saw an unprecedented rise of struggles.
-After the big strike of 1972 in the public sector, there was the imprisonment of union leaders and the outbreak of unprecedented general strike in Quebec.
+After the 1972 Québec general strike in the public sector, there was the imprisonment of union leaders and the outbreak of unprecedented general strike in Quebec.

 The idea received a more favourable reception in many unions, especially in Montreal.
 The project to create a mass party of workers from unions was subject to closed debate on the floor of Congress of the Quebec Federation of Labour in 1975.
 But the proposal was defeated.
-Elsewhere, particularly in the Confédération des Syndicats Nationaux and the CEQ, the same enthusiasm gave way slowly to the ground a certain selflessness.
+Elsewhere, particularly in the Confédération des Syndicats Nationaux and the Corporation des enseignants du Québec (CEQ), the same enthusiasm gave way slowly to the ground a certain selflessness.
 The problem lay in the fact that the support of the Parti Québécois (PQ) was skyrocketing, including in unions, as people realized that the PQ could take power.
-In November 1976 the PQ took power for the first time.
+In the November 1976 Quebec election the PQ took power for the first time.

 Given the lack of enthusiasm on the part of unions to promote such a project, which was increasingly seen as being harmful to the chances of PQ to finally beat the Liberals, and to the difficulties within the groups Left can agree because of the extreme partisanship that existed then the idea died a natural death.

-In 1980, the PCQ gave its support to the Yes Campaign, at the first referendum on Quebec sovereignty in 1980.
+In 1980, the PCQ gave its support to the Yes campaign, in the 1980 Quebec referendum.

 In March 1983, Fred Rose died in Poland.

 In 1991, the Communist Party was liquidated, and socialism in the Soviet Union was overturned.